 He specializes in telecommunication, Internet, and data policy, with a focus on emerging technologies and innovation.
 His work has appeared in The Wall Street Journal, Bloomberg, Wired, Morning Consult, The Hill, Forbes, Reason, Marginal Revolution, Overlawyered, and on BBC Radio and NPR, just to name a few.
 Rinehart speaks regularly on topics related to tech policy and has been cited in regulatory orders from the FCC as well as Supreme Court petitions.

-Rinehart comes to the Forum from TechFreedom, where he was a Research Fellow.
-He was also previously the Director of Operations at the International Center for Law & Economics.
+Rinehart came to the Center from the American Action Forum, where he served as Director of Technology and Innovation Policy.
+He was also previously a Research Fellow at TechFreedom and the Director of Operations at the International Center for Law & Economics.
 Additionally, he worked for the Institute for Policy and Civic Engagement as the Research Assistant in Technology and Civic Engagement.
 Rinehart is currently a Frédéric Bastiat Fellow at the Mercatus Center and previously a Fellow at the Internet Law & Policy Foundry.
 Additionally, he served on the Federal Communications Commission’s Broadband Deployment Committee and Consumer Advocacy Committee.